dkainer/easyGC/README.md

                         (default: 10)
 ```

-<b>align</b>
+**align**

-run the peak aligner on a directory of .expr files that were produced by <b>peakcall</b>.
+run the peak aligner on a directory of .expr files that were produced by [peakcall]() .
 This will produce three CSV files as ouput:

 - aligned_rt.csv
 - aligned_area.csv